 The fact that the Takelma forces knew the location well and knew they could withstand a significantly larger force of Americans there speaks volumes about the traditional knowledge of the tribes engaged in a battle for their lands and rights.
 Then the fact that a woman, Indian Mary, Queen Mary, may have led all or part of the battle suggests this story is an important story of heroism and survival of the tribes of southern Oregon.

+Note I am not a linguist so my transcriptions need to be gone over with a linguist who understands Harrington’s handwriting.
+There are likely mistakes in the transcriptions.
 For full disclosure, I am a descendant of the Takelma peoples of southern Oregon.
 My six-generations-ago grandmother Hattie Sands had relatives within the Takelma people of the Rogue Valley and within the Cow Creek people, who were also Takelma language speakers, perhaps they should be thought of as northern Takelmans.
 It is clear from Frances Johnson’s accounts that she knew a lot about both the events and place-names in the Cow Creek drainage as well as lots of names and events in the Rogue River valley, suggesting a connection to both locations as well.
 My intention is not to favor a contemporary tribe but to reveal the history as best as possible from available resources.
 History is a funny thing, we work to recreate events in the past but many times what we create is another version of the past, normally a version that never existed.
 In many ways, history writing is fictionalizing a true story with limited details.